Constructive Characterization of Critical Bipartite Grafts: Abstract

 Factor-critical graphs are a classical concept in matching theory that constitute an important component of the Gallai-Edmonds canonical decomposition and Edmonds' algorithm for maximum matchings.
 Lov\'asz provided a constructive characterization of factor-critical graphs in terms of ear decompositions.
 This characterization has been a useful inductive tool for studying factor-critical graphs and also connects them with Edmonds' algorithm.

 Joins in grafts, also known as $T$-joins in graphs, are a classical variant of matchings proposed in terms of parity.
 Minimum joins and grafts are generalizations of perfect matchings and graphs with perfect matchings, respectively.
-Accordingly, graft analogues of fundamental concepts and results from matching theory, such as canonical decompositions, will develop the theory of minimum join.
+Accordingly, graft analogues of fundamental concepts and results from matching theory, such as canonical decompositions, will be fundamental contributions to the theory of minimum join.
 In this paper, we propose a new concept of {\em critical quasicombs} as a bipartite graft analogue of factor-critical graphs and provide a constructive characterization of critical quasicombs using a graft version of ear decompositions.
 This characterization can be considered as a bipartite graft analogue of Lov\'asz' result.
 From our results, the Dulmage-Mendelsohn canonical decomposition, originally a theory for bipartite graphs, has been generalized for bipartite grafts.